nrwl/nx/docs/shared/console.md

 ### Generate

-The `Generate` action allows you to choose a schematic and then opens a form listing out all the options for that schematic.
-As you make changes to the form, the schematic is executed in `--dry-run` mode in a terminal so you can preview the results of running the schematic in real time.
+The `Generate` action allows you to choose a generator and then opens a form listing out all the options for that generator.
+As you make changes to the form, the generator is executed in `--dry-run` mode in a terminal so you can preview the results of running the generator in real time.

 <iframe width="560" height="420" src="https://www.youtube.com/embed/-nUr66MWRiE?rel=0" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>